 Anita writes regularly for her own campaigns, guest blogs for other organisations and sector press including Schools Week, TES, Third Sector.
 Providing thought provoking insights and sharing practical solutions Anita's writing shapes debates and is regularly quoted across the public and charity sectors.

 New book!
-Anita's next book will be out for Summer 2020
+Anita's next book will be out early 2021

 An inspiring mentor